joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 I added a counter to my form to indicate how many characters a user could type into the body of their enquiry.

 As a further project I made the documentation into a static website using VuePress and Firebase.

+Each News Article features comments that are stored in seperate databases using FireBase so that users can interact with one another to discuss the conspiracy.

+The homepage features an animation of the logo opening and closing it's eye.
+This is done using JavaScript.

 ### Key changes from Initial Designs